blackrockstraitor/blackrockstraitor/README.md

 - I have a million names so you can just call me whichever one you want to !!
 Rochas would be preferred .
 (Only Larry can call me Sebby)

 - I'm mentally disabled due to multiple years of trauma and ongoing .
 Because of this , I also age and pet regress , caretakers interact !!
 Also please be patient with me , I cannot control my problems .
+(KEEP IN MIND I POSSIBLY HAVE AUDHD / Autism + ADHD)

 - I have a typing quirk , please NICELY tell me to stop if you don't understand it or have a screen reader .
 It isn't hard to simply tell me that I need to speak without the typing quirk .
 (S = Z)